Updated on June 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

 - Next, you must register with the state on the Complia application portal.

-Click here to get your Missouri medical marijuana card online today.
+Click here to get certified for your Missouri medical marijuana card online.

 State Jurisdiction: Missouri Department of Health & Senior Services (DHSS)